HelgeS/helges.github.io/_pages/about.md

 Hi, I'm a Postdoctoral Fellow at [Simula Research Laboratory](https://www.simula.no/) in Oslo, Norway.
 My work is funded by the [AI4EU](https://www.ai4eu.eu/) project.

-Previously I was a PhD Student at University of Oslo and Simula within the Certus Centre for Software Validation and Verification ([Certus SFI](http://www.certus-sfi.no/)) under the supervision of [Arnaud Gotlieb](https://www.simula.no/people/arnaud), [Magne Jørgensen](https://www.simula.no/people/magnej) and [Morten Mossige](https://www.uis.no/nb/profile/1578).
+Previously, I was a PhD Student at University of Oslo and Simula within the Certus Centre for Software Validation and Verification ([Certus SFI](http://www.certus-sfi.no/)) under the supervision of [Arnaud Gotlieb](https://www.simula.no/people/arnaud), [Magne Jørgensen](https://www.simula.no/people/magnej) and [Morten Mossige](https://www.uis.no/nb/profile/1578).

 Research Interests
 ======